obsidianmd/obsidian-developer-docs/en/Community directory/Frequently asked questions.md

 ### Do I need a GitHub account to submit a plugin or theme?

 Yes.
-The directory reviews your plugin or theme from its GitHub repository, and you need to [[Getting started#Connect your GitHub account|connect your GitHub account]] before you can submit or claim an entry.
+The directory reviews your plugin or theme from its GitHub repository, and you need to [[Set up and claim#Connect your GitHub account|connect your GitHub account]] before you can submit or claim an entry.

 ### Do I need to resubmit my plugin or theme for every update?

-No. You only need to submit the initial version through [[Getting started#Add a plugin or theme|the submission form]].
+No. You only need to submit the initial version through [[Set up and claim#Add a plugin or theme|the submission form]].
 After that, making a new release is enough for users to receive the update, for the full walkthrough see [[Submit your plugin]] or [[Submit your theme]].

 ### What should I do when I get an "invalid identifier" error?